Janesville officer found blameless in squad car crash

 A Janesville police officer was following all the rules when his squad was involved in a crash as he rushed to the scene of an incident, police say.

-Officer Alex Wasemiller had his lights and siren on as he tried to cross the intersection of Highway 14 and Milton Avenue against a red light June 18.
+Officer Alex Wasemiller had his lights and siren on as he tried to cross the intersection of Humes Road and Milton Avenue against a red light June 18.
 Another car then crashed into his, according to a State Patrol report on the incident.

 Wasemiller was following department policy and general orders, said Deputy Chief Terry Sheridan, who investigated the incident.